Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 ![Performance comparison: single-threaded vs buffered](/assets/assets-2026-01-14/comparison.png)

 The buffered approach fits well with separate threads with subsystem multithreaded architectures: AI, physics, rendering etc., each maintaining their own buffered logger, flushing at the end of the frame.
-Otherwise, it is a cumbersome API for anything else.
+Otherwise, it is a cumbersome API, most of the time you need to see the output in realtime.
+This is where the async logger becomes appealing: it queues messages very fast and does the slow processing later on a background thread.

 Before tackling the async logger, one should understand its core data structure: the circular queue (also called a ring buffer).